Greg Tiernan: Career

 After serving as an additional animator on The Tigger Movie (2000), Tiernan moved to Vancouver and founded Nitrogen Studios.
 Through this new venture, he helped develop God of War (2005), the first entry in the renowned PlayStation game series and the animated film Happily N'Ever After (2006).
 He joined the family of artists behind the Thomas & Friends franchise when he directed the home video feature Hero of the Rails (2009).
 This title became the first Thomas project to shelve the historical live-action animation technique in favor of CGI; all subsequent projects have been animated thus.
 Along with helming various additional home videos, Tiernan served as series director for Thomas & Friends from Series 13 to Series 16 and the other three films Misty Island Rescue (2010), Day of the Diesels (2011) and Blue Mountain Mystery (2012).
 Tiernan was also the CGI unit director for Series 12.
 He was also a huge fan of The Rev. W. Awdry's original Railway Series books and owns both The Island of Sodor: Its People, History and Railways and Sodor: Reading Between the Lines.

-Tiernan also worked on several film projects when not working at Disney or Nitrogen or with Don Bluth, including VeggieTales, Roxy Hunter, Bionicle 2: Legends of Metru Nui and four Peanuts specials.
+Tiernan also worked on several film projects when not working at Disney or Nitrogen or with Don Bluth, including Roxy Hunter, Bionicle 2: Legends of Metru Nui and four Peanuts specials.

 Tiernan gained new acclaim following the 2016 release of his feature film debut, Sausage Party (in which he also voiced a potato and a noodle soup can).

 Tiernan also directed the CGI-animated version of The Addams Family (2019) and its sequel The Addams Family 2 (2021).